On K3 surfaces which dominate Kummer surfaces: Abstract

 \section{Abstract}

-We study isogeny relation between complex algebraic $K3$ surfaces and Kummer surfaces by proving the following theorems: Kummer sandwich theorem for complex algebraic $K3$ surfaces with Shioda-Inose structure, and a Torelli-type theorem for the existence of rational maps from complex algebraic $K3$ surfaces to Kummer surfaces.
+We study isogeny relations between $K3$ surfaces and Kummer surfaces.
+Specifically, we prove a Torelli-type theorem for the existence of rational maps from $K3$ surfaces to Kummer surfaces, and a Kummer sandwich theorem for $K3$ surfaces with Shioda-Inose structure.